Discover more from America Eats!

 “Barbecue rattlesnake for breakfast!” the cook says.

-And when you wake up the next morning all the children are gathered around one of the ex-Eagle Scouts, who has attached a large safety pin to one end of the skin and is carefully pulling it down from its pale flesh, attempting to keep it in one piece because it’ll make a terrific hat band.
+The rattlesnake is thrown over a high tree branche and everyone goes back to their tents an pretend to sleep a few hours more.
+By the time you reluctantly rise and dress, all the children are gathered around one of the ex-Eagle Scouts.
+He’s attached a large safety pin to where the rattlesnake’s head once was and is carefully pulling it down over its pale flesh, attempting to keep it in one piece because it’ll make a terrific hat band.
 (You try not to think it looks exactly like struggling out of a girdle.)
 Once the skin is hung to dry, the cook quickly guts the snake, cuts it into pieces and throws them into the grill.
 She forms biscuits from the last of the flour and arranges them on the bottom of the Dutch oven to bake.
 Everyone agrees it’s a fine breakfast, possibly one of the best.

 Once more unto the breach we go.
 The canoes, minus the full coolers for balance, rock thrillingly from side to side through a short run of rapids.
 From then on the river’s flow alternates between a puddle and a lazy trickle that requires a grunting combination of pulling and careful maneuvering.
 They reach James Kipps Landing late in the afternoon, overheated and sore.
 The canoes are hauled up into the truck trailers, the coolers and equipment stored in the bed, and then they head for a diner attached to a worn motel occupied by hunters and fishers.
 From their long table in back your party orders glasses of ice.
 The others slurp on their cubes while you decide to pour the ice into your hat and then drop your whole face smack into the coldness.
 The bracing sensation can be inappropriately described as the best orgasmic experience you have ever had, second only to the hamburgers, Coke, and huge bowls of ice cream that follow.